hyperledger/besu-docs/docs/public-networks/reference/evm-tool.md

     --nomemory=true
     ```

-By default, when tracing operations the memory is traced for each operation.
+When set to `true`, disable tracing the memory output for each operation.
 For memory heavy scripts, setting this option to `true` may reduce the volume of JSON output.
+The default is `false`.

-### Using command arguments
+### Use command arguments

 If you use command arguments, you can list one or more state tests.
 All the state tests are evaluated in the order they are specified.